rollup/rollup/docs/05-plugin-development.md

 If you pass an object for `assertions`, it will simulate resolving an import with an assertion, e.g. `assertions: {type: "json"}` simulates resolving `import "foo" assert {type: "json"}`.
 This will be passed to any [`resolveId`](guide/en/#resolveid) hooks handling this call and may ultimately become part of the returned object.

 When calling this function from a `resolveId` hook, you should always check if it makes sense for you to pass along the `isEntry`, `custom` and `assertions` options.

+The value of `resolvedBy` refers to which plugin or Rollup resolved this source, if no plugin resolves this source, the value will be "rollup".
+If a `resolveId` hook in a plugin resolves this source, the value will be different, when `resolvedBy` is declared in the return of `resolveId` hook, then the value will be the value of the declaration, otherwise the value will be the name of the current plugin.

 #### `this.setAssetSource`